 These are a collection of different posters I have designed for University of Central Missouri.
 Most of these are Spotlight events.
 The Spotlight is made up of UCM Students who are dedicated to providing a variety of entertaining and exciting events to the students.

 While working at Quin & Co Marketing agency, the main client is Wenger, a worldwide leader in the pet food manufacturing industry.
-They offer high quality equipment and extrusion systems to create the petfood and cereals you use today.
-My part was creating marketing materials for the roll out of their new marketing plan and branding.
+They offer high quality equipment and extrusion systems to create many of the petfood and cereals found today.
+My part was creating marketing materials for the roll out the new marketing plan and branding.
 These ads are business to business targeted at companies in the petfood and cereal manufacturing industry.
 These include sales sheets, brochures, and trade show displays.
 WIP: Wenger Website.
 There are sneak peaks included to show web design.

+These are supplementary digital designs formatted from existing print content.
 While working at iFocus, display ad campaigns were the main focus of my role.
 For bigger brands, we would create a banner advertisement that accurately reflects their branding and current marketing, then get that approved.
 Next, I would build out other sizes for the campaign to launch.
 These sizes were 300x250 px, 160x600 px, 728x90 px, 300x600 px and the mobile sizes were 300x50 px and 320x50 px and usually in a GIF format.
 Strategy was involved in displaying the message across all different dimensions.
 Technical knowledge was used to create GIFs that would spread the message across multiple slides while maintaining the look of the larger banners.
 Brands we worked with included Mobile Mini, Cellucor, and Lillianne's Jewelry, as well as multiple automotive companies.
-These are supplementary designs formatted from existing content.

 These are examples of print advertisements featuring different furniture pieces for Urban Daisy, a vintage furniture store that specializes in taking old furniture and giving it new life.
 These advertisements are a specific dimension for the "Slip Away to Savannah" section of the St. Joseph News Press.